10 Jan 2018

 Lighting: The entire lighting system in the car is electrified.
 They are battery-powered so that they can be kept on even when the car is not running or off.
 In the traditional model, the gas was used for lights.

-Motor: There are some of the motors in the car which are both electric and battery-powered.
-The wiper ensures safe driving by wiping the rainwater from the front glass while window glass can also be operated through the switch.
-Besides, the side glasses in most of the cars are also adjusted through a switch which is both battery and electric-powered.
+Motor: There are some of the motors in the car that are both electric and battery-powered.
+The wiper ensures safe driving by wiping the rainwater from the front glass, while the window glass can also be operated through the switch.
+Besides, the side glasses in most of the cars are also adjusted through a switch that is both battery and electric-powered.

 Similarly, there are many other automotive electrical components that hold a significant place in automobile components.